-The Productivity® 1000 system is very flexible and will work in many different wiring configurations.
+The P1AM-100 is very flexible and will work in many different wiring configurations.
 By studying this section before actual installation, you may find the best wiring strategy for your application.
 This will help to lower system cost and wiring errors, and avoid safety problems.